Legal Sidekick – Platform Terms and Conditions

 However, you are not entitled to remove references to the Encyclawpedia and Legal Sidekick on documents downloaded from the Encyclawpedia.
 This will be considered a breach of copyright and we reserve the right to take such action as we deem appropriate in accordance with English law in such circumstances.

-You agree that all Content and documents downloaded via the Platform do not constitute bespoke legal advice for your particular business – in order to verify that something is entirely appropriate for your business, you will need to make your own assessments based on the information provided or contact us for support, which we will arrange for you for agreed fees.
+You agree that all Content and documents accessed and/or downloaded via the Platform do not constitute legal advice for your particular business.
+In order to verify that something is entirely appropriate for your business, you will need to make your own assessments based on the information provided or contact us for support, which we may arrange for you for agreed fees.

 We may from time to time provide certain promotional codes to Users, for example as one-off promotions or as part of a loyalty programme.
 You agree that you will use promotional codes only in accordance with these Terms, or any additional terms we put in place for the relevant promotional codes.